TritonDataCenter/manta-reshard/README.md

 This is the resharding system for Manta.
 It comprises a service and a set of client tools for breaking up Moray shards within the Manta indexing tier to increase the performance and storage capacity of the system.

-## Before pushing changes

-- Your code should be `make prepush` clean.
-That includes both `make check` and `make test` (the test suite).
-- Assess the test impact of your changes -- make sure you've run all manual tests you can think of, and automated all of the ones that can reasonably be automated.
-- Assess any impact on fresh install / deployment and make sure you've tested that if necessary.
-- Assess any impact on upgrade, including flag days for developers or existing deployments.
-- Code review (via Gerrit) is required.